antof27/rgb-based-pose-classification/README.md

     cd ..
     ```
 3.  **Install dependencies:**
-    Run the following command to install all the dependecies needed for the project.
+    Run the following command to install all the dependencies needed for the project.
     ```bash
     pip install -r requirements.txt